stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 * hiring, induction, performance management, offboarding and alumni
 * security and OH&S

+Distributed working has no office at all - nothing to be remote from.
+Matt Mullenweg, the founder of Wordpress.com, employing 1,200 people across 75 countries without an office

 ## growth opportunity #3 - niche operations

 Rather than go after large-scale price-driven outsourcing deals, look for opportunities that allow you to niche on what you can do better than other providers (and of course the client doing it themselves internally).